-- Short press: Press the user control for 1 second then release. - Long press: Press and hold the user control for 3 seconds or more. - Tap Control: Firmly double-tap on or near the user control on your hearing aid.
+- Short press: Press the user control for 1 second and then release. - Long press: Press and hold the user control for 3 seconds or more. - Tap Control: Firmly double-tap on or near your hearing aid.

 The following smart features have been programmed to your user control by your hearing care professional: